mmbman/Katagiri/jewel-mirror-awareness.md

 So that is not to rise: not to see the form of attractive people or your friends, but always to see the Buddha.
 It is a difficult practice, but we can do it, every day.
 It is very calm, quiet, strong, stable practice.
 You must try to do it.

-The second aspect, not to stand, means that the Tathagata does not attach to the forms of myriad dharmas.
+The second aspect, not to stand, means that the Tathāgata does not attach to the forms of myriad dharmas.
 If you see everything as Buddha very naturally you do not attach to the form.
 That doesn’t mean you ignore the form; you can deal with it very effectively.
 You can deal with the vegetable not as vegetable, but as Buddha.
 You can deal with water not as the form of water but as the Buddha.
 So very naturally you do not attach to the form of the water.
 And you can deal with the water as best and simply as you can and just wash your face.

 The third aspect is not to come.
 This means that his actions are agitated, but are imperturbable as Mount Sumeru.
 However people criticize him he is acting with imperturbability.
 His mind, his body, his life is never agitated by failure, or benefit, or criticism.